matteopolak/resume/resume.typ

 	location: "Ottawa, ON (Remote)",
 	start: datetime(year: 2023, month: 5, day: 1),
 	achievements: (
-		[Authored a code ownership and test management API with *Express.js*, *Zod*, *Node.js*, and *MongoDB* that improved workflow efficiency and test coverage by 25%.], [Upgraded and improved a computing management tool with *Python*, *OpenStack*, and *Ansible* that reduced downtime and failures by 40%.], [Released a full-stack computing resource booking platform with *Nuxt*, *PostgreSQL*, and *tRPC* that reduced order wait times by 95%.], [Designed and implemented a *Rust* microservice to categorize and assign errors, improving MTTR by 30%.]
+		[Improved a code ownership and test management API with *Express.js*, *Zod*, *Node.js*, and *MongoDB* that improved workflow efficiency and test coverage by 80%.], [Migrated a legacy codebase to Python 3.9, reducing bugs and maintenance time by 50%.], [Released a full-stack computing resource booking platform with *Nuxt*, *PostgreSQL*, and *tRPC* that reduced order wait times by 95%.], [Designed, implemented, tested, and deployed a *Rust* microservice to categorize errors and assign tickets, improving MTTR by 30%.]
 	)
 )

 #job(
 	title: "STEM Instructor",
 	company: "RoboEDU",
-	location: "North York, ON (Remote)",
+	location: "North York, ON",
 	start: datetime(year: 2022, month: 6, day: 1),
 	end: datetime(year: 2022, month: 08, day: 1),
 	achievements: (
-		[Designed engaging course material and led 10-20 students through *Python* and Scratch courses.], [Devised a teaching plan that increased student productivity and engagement by 20%.]
-	)
+		[Developed a curriculum for a *Python* programming course for 100+ students aged 8-12.], [Instructed students in Python and *Scratch* programming, improving their problem-solving skills by 40%.], )
 )